tytydraco/yessleep/out/Last_Night_I_Unknowingly_Joined_The_Illuminati.md

 I dapped Scott up as he left and started getting ready.
 My cousin told me I didn't need to dress up, it wasn't black tie.
 I was still feeling uneasy about this.
 I decided to text my mom.

-"Hey mom, love you.
-Call you sometime this week."
+*"Hey mom, love you.
+Call you sometime this week."*

 Once again transport was arranged for me.
-I had never been into cars for some reason but I recognized this one from some music video.
+I had never been into cars, but I recognized this one from some music video.
 The driver opened the door for me and I sat down.
 I was silent the entire drive.
 I don't think the driver cared.

 "We are here Sir" he said.